KitimboRino/KitimboRino/README.md

 # Hi, I'm Rino 👋

-I'm a software developer 💻 and Chemical Engineer 👨‍🔬 persionate about learning and creating technologies to solve problems, elevate people, and build communities.
+I'm a software developer 💻 and Chemical Engineer 👨‍🔬 passionate about learning and creating technologies to solve problems, elevate people, and build communities.
 Some technologies I enjoy working with include CSS, HMTL, JavaScript, ReactJS, React Native.

 ## Find me around the web 🌎: